run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 === "Airgap"

-    On an air-gapped deployment, the diagnostics image should be pulled, saved and manually pushed to the organization's registry.
+    In an air-gapped deployment, the diagnostics image is saved, pushed, and pulled manually from the organization's registry.

-    The binary should be run with `--image` parameter to modify the diagnostics image to be used:

     ``` bash
     #Save the image locally